-Notes to special purpose financial statements for the period ended December 31, 2018 membership NO. 125832 Dhara G.Shah
+Notes to special purpose financial statements for the period ended December 31, 2018

-For recognition of impairment loss on other financial assets and risk exposure, the Company dependence of whether there has been a significant increase in the credit risk since initial recognition.
+For recognition of impairment loss on other financial assets and risk exposure, the Company depends whether there has been a significant increase in the credit risk since initial recognition.
 If credit risk has increased significantly, 12-month ECL is used to provide for impairment loss.
 However, if credit risk has increased significantly, lifetime ECL is used.
 If, in a subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognising impairment loss allowance based on 12-month ECL.